Academic Integrity

 Find essential information on Adelphi’s academic integrity policies, along with guidance to help you address concerns and support ethical learning in your courses.

-Review your course materials to ensure expectations about collaboration, citation, and GenAI use are clear, though this is not required before reporting.
-Faculty vary widely in what they permit (e.g., collaboration, Grammarly, GenAI), so clarity in syllabi and assignment instructions is essential.
+Review your course materials to ensure expectations about collaboration, citation, and GenAI use are clear.
+This is not required before reporting, but faculty vary widely in what they permit (e.g., collaboration, Grammarly, GenAI), so clarity in syllabi and assignment instructions is essential.

-If you believe the student violated the Code of Academic Integrity, go to eCampus, open the Academic Integrity Violation Report, and follow the prompts.
-For questions, email the Integrity Officer at lacombe@adelphi.edu.
+If you believe the student violated the Code of Academic Integrity, go to Maxient and follow the prompts.
+For questions, email Michael LaCombe, the Integrity Officer, at lacombe@adelphi.edu.

-It’s not recommended.
+It depends.
 Informal “two strikes” policies deny students the due-process protections built into the formal system.
 Students may accept blame just to avoid grade penalties, and other students may perceive the lack of documentation as unequal treatment.
+If you do give a student a warning, you should be careful not to consider that warning to be an initial violation warranting more severe grade penalties if repeated–this is the sort of informal “two strikes” policy that should be avoided.

 Filing a report—with an appropriate, often mild grade penalty—gives the student a written explanation, a chance to respond, an appeal process, and an opportunity to learn from the experience.
 It also avoids undocumented “free passes” that can unintentionally encourage misconduct.